Dextromethorphan

-Dextromethorphan, sold under the brand name Robitussin among others, is a cough suppressant used in many cough and cold medicines.
+Dextromethorphan (Note: Pronunciation: /en/) is a cough suppressant used in many cough and cold medicines.
 In 2022, the US Food and Drug Administration (FDA) approved the combination dextromethorphan/bupropion to serve as a rapid-acting antidepressant in people with major depressive disorder.

 It is in the morphinan class of medications with dissociative and stimulant properties (at lower doses).
 Dextromethorphan does not have a significant affinity for the mu-opioid receptor activity typical of morphinan compounds and exerts its therapeutic effects through several other receptors.
 In its pure form, dextromethorphan occurs as a white powder.

 When exceeding approved dosages, dextromethorphan acts as a dissociative hallucinogen.
-It has multiple mechanisms of action, including actions as a nonselective Serotonin–norepinephrine reuptake inhibitor and a sigma-1 receptor agonist.
+It has multiple mechanisms of action, including actions as a nonselective serotonin–norepinephrine reuptake inhibitor and a sigma-1 receptor agonist.
 Dextromethorphan and its major metabolite dextrorphan also block the NMDA receptor at high doses, producing effects similar to those of other dissociative anesthetics such as ketamine, nitrous oxide, and phencyclidine.

 It was patented in 1949 and approved for medical use in 1953.
 In 2023, the combination with promethazine was the 252nd most commonly prescribed medication in the United States, with more than 1 million prescriptions; and the combination with brompheniramine and pseudoephedrine was the 281st most commonly prescribed medication in the United States, with more than 700,000 prescriptions.